Olivia-Pigani/shop_Angular_Spring/README.md

 ### 4. Connect PgAdmin with a new server (put ipv4 info for network, then admin and password that you put in .env)

-### 5. open client in a IDE, run "npm i" then "npm start"
+### 5. open client in Vs code, run "npm i" then "npm start"

-### 6. open server in an other IDE, execute the code.
+### 6. open server in an IDE, execute the code.